Traditional Catholic Faith

 Saint Francis of Assisi: “Hold firmly, therefore, my brothers, that poverty is the supreme path to salvation; it is like the nurse of humility and the seed of perfection.
 Its fruits are many, though little known.”

-St. Alphonsus of Liguori: “God gives to everyone his vocation, and chooses the state in which He wills him to be saved… How many will be found condemned on judgment day for not having followed their vocation!”
+Saint Alphonsus of Liguori: “God gives to everyone his vocation, and chooses the state in which He wills him to be saved… How many will be found condemned on judgment day for not having followed their vocation!”

 Conferences of John Cassian (5th century): “If we are disturbed by those who attack us, it is certain that humility has not yet laid firm foundations within us, and that the slightest storm can shake and ruin the structure of our soul.”